 Befitting its fetish for appearances, the overexerted soft focus haze of the cinematography makes any and all signifiers of emotion look like totems to the grossest soap opera histrionics in existence, malignant parodies of humanity’s modern addiction to faux-ceremonies of false-emotion.
 Or rather, if Jake thinks he’s in love with a woman’s soul, treating her as a mental being and a person, De Palma reveals it for what it is: physical obsession with another woman’s appearance.
 Rather than a legitimization of desire, De Palma inserts that love is very often a male’s false airs, his excuse to obsess over and dream about a woman he sees, to try to own her.

 Even Hitch couldn’t so fully commit to questioning whether the sensitive suit-and-tie man of the modern era is actually better than the bludgeon of the past.
-In Body Double, rather than oppression mollified, modernity is simply oppression displaced and transmuted to a new, more clandestine form.
+In Body Double, rather than oppression mollified, modernity is simply oppression displaced and transmuted to a new form.
 There’s a shot in Body Double – a kiss invaded by and intercut with another kiss with a dead woman – that visualizes this displacement, perverting the normative romanticism of most respectable cinema, turning it into closeted necrophilia, rendering it toxic and noxiously obsessive.
 It suggests that Jake is totally and completely committed to an interchangeable image of women rather than exploring the mental personhood of any particular woman.
 And in De Palma’s world, milquetoast cinema is the cinematic equivalent of these milquetoast men who mistake their desire to own, screw, and control with a gust of real love.
 In this sense, the bald-faced emotional abuses of Body Double are also violent critiques of cinematic indulgence more widely: for De Palma, dozens of films a year are little more than Body Double dressed up in middlebrow airs.
-De Palma, self-critically self-aggrandizing, is just the one director who lets it all hang out.
+De Palma, self-critically self-deifying, is just the one director who lets it all hang out.